OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ## More reading

-See our [patterns and practices documentation](https://octopus.com/docs/deployments/patterns) for more information about deployment patterns.
+See our [patterns and practices documentation](https://octopus.com/docs/deployments/patterns) for more information deployment patterns and Octopus.